Getting Started with MeetingTango

 Next Steps

-You're ready to begin your EOS® journey!
+You're ready to start running meetings that actually work!
 Here's what to do next:

-- Take the EOS® assessment - Understand your starting point
+2. Take the meeting assessment - Understand your starting point

-- Begin with your V/TO™ - Clarify your vision and direction
+3. Define your strategic plan - Clarify your vision and direction

-- Set up your first Level 10 Meeting™ - Establish your rhythm
+4. Launch your first leadership meeting - Establish your rhythm

-Remember, EOS® implementation is a marathon, not a sprint.
+Remember, building great meeting habits is a marathon, not a sprint.
 Focus on progress, not perfection, and you'll see your business transform over time.

 Related Articles